 Focus and Scope

-Bladder (ISSN 2326-9901) is an international, open-access journal committed to publishing top-quality peer-reviewed articles describing basic laboratory, translational, and clinical investigations in the broad fields of bladder biology and diseases, including benign and malignant conditions.
-Subject areas covered by BLADDER include, but are not limited to: anatomy, embryology, development, physiology, neurophysiology and diseases of the bladder and its neighboring organs such as the urethra, ureter, seminal vesicle and pelvic floor.
+The Bladder (ISSN 2327-2120) is an international, open-access journal committed to publishing top-quality peer-reviewed articles describing basic laboratory, translational, and clinical investigations in the broad fields of bladder biology and diseases, including benign and malignant conditions.
+Subject areas covered by BLADDER include, but are not limited to:

 Peer Review Process

 BLADDER is committed to providing authors with fast, rigorous, constructive and fair reviews.
 BLADDER uses single blind peer review, where reviewers remain anonymous.
 The peer review process is made up of several stages.

 The journal staff performs an initial quality check to ensure minimum formatting requirements stated in Author Guidelines are met.
 At this stage, we also check for potential issues such as competing interest and incompliance with editorial policies and ethical standards.